 The College has a number of internal KPI's that it monitors at both Governing Body and Executive Management levels.
-These include measures such as enrolments against target, retention, attendance progress, staff utilisation, room utilisation, Financial Health (as measured by the ESFA), Surplus ratio (as measured by the FE Commissioner), debt against income (as measured by the FE Commissioner), overall debt levels by customer type, creditor days, debt cover and performance against loan covenants.
+These include measures such as enrolments against target, retention, attendance progress, staff utilisation, room utilisation, financial health (as measured by the ESFA), Surplus ratio (as measured by the FE Commissioner), debt against income (as measured by the FE Commissioner), overall debt levels by customer type, creditor days, debt cover and performance against loan covenants.
 Assessment against a number of these measures are included within this Strategic Report, with regular updates discussed at Board, Committee and operational management meetings.

-The College's financial health for 2019/20, as measured by the ESFA, is 'good', with the profitability measure of Earnings Before Interest Taxation and Depreciation of Assets (EBITDA) as outstanding.
+The College's financial health for 2021/22, as measured by the ESFA, is 'Outstanding'.
 This is in line with the College's Strategic Plan.